 Lower urinary tract symptoms (LUTS) are categorized either as voiding (formerly called obstructive) or storage (formerly called irritative) symptoms.
 BPH is often, but not always, the cause of LUTS, largely the voiding symptoms.
 Other medical conditions, such as bladder problems, can also cause these symptoms.

 Some men with BPH may have few or no symptoms.
 The size of the prostate does not determine symptom severity.
-An enlarged prostate may be accompanied by few symptoms, while severe LUTS may be present with normal or even small prostates.
+An enlarged prostate may be accompanied by few symptoms, while severe LUTS may be present with a normal or even small prostate.

 Voiding (Obstructive) Symptoms

 Voiding symptoms can be caused by an obstruction in the urinary tract, which may be due to BPH.
 Obstruction is the most serious complication of BPH and requires medical attention.
 Voiding symptoms include:

 - A hesitation before urine flow starts despite the urgency to urinate

 - A sense that the bladder has not emptied completely

 - Dribbling at the end of urination or leakage afterward

 Storage symptoms, also referred to as filling symptoms, include: